← /notes

 1. State-imposed administrative ordering

-3. Authoritarian power to implement
+3. Authoritarian power to implement the plan

-4. A civil society too weak to resist
+4. Civil society too weak to resist

 Go Deeper